Hard Money Loans for Multi-Family Properties in Boston in Boston, MA

 How do you calculate loan amounts for multi-family properties?

-For stabilized properties with existing rental income, we typically lend up to 75% of purchase price or 70% of value based on income capitalization.
-For value-add projects, we lend up to 70% of after-repair value including renovation costs.
-Our underwriting emphasizes debt service coverage and property cash flow rather than borrower personal income, allowing us to finance properties that conventional lenders cannot accommodate.
+For stabilized properties with existing rental income, we lend up to 75 percent of purchase price or up to 70 percent of value based on income capitalization.
+For value-add projects, we lend up to 70 percent of after-repair value including renovation costs.
+Our underwriting emphasizes debt service coverage and property cash flow rather than borrower personal income, enabling financing for properties that conventional lenders cannot accommodate due to non-standard borrower profiles.

 Do you provide construction funding for multi-family renovations?